 |75W||0||0||1 x 600W||675W|

-You should now have a clear idea of what are PCIe cables used for and how to connect them.
+I hope you now know what PCIe cables are used for and how to connect them.
 Essentially, they provide power to your graphics card from the PSU.

-Not ALL expansion cards that go into PCIe slots require a PCIe power cable.
+Not all expansion cards that go into PCIe slots require a power cable.